frederic-perez/AmE-dictionary/dictionary.md

 __riddance__ :three::shit:
 __riddle<sup>1</sup>__ _n_ :three::shit: _The Mad Tea-Party in Alice's Adventures in Wonderland is famous for its riddle with no answer._
 __riddle<sup>2</sup>__ _v_ (riddled) :two::shit: _Chinese society is riddled with contradictions._
-__rife__ _adj_ :six: Use the adjective rife to mean "full of" or "widespread," especially when you're talking about something negative.
-If the lifeguard says the water is rife with jellyfish, you're not going to want to swim in it.
+__rife__ _adj_ :seven: Use the adjective rife to mean "full of" or "widespread," especially when you're talking about something negative.
+If the lifeguard says the water is rife with jellyfish, you're not going to want to swim in it. :es: _It is rife with mistakes._ > Está plagado de errores. _Smallpox was still rife._ > La viruela aún hacía estragos.
+__riffing__ _v_
 __riffle__ _v_ (riffled) :two::shit: _Annabeth riffled the medicine cabinet for the toothpaste._
 __riffraff__
 __riffs__